 Whether you know it by the brand name OxyContin or its component oxycodone, this drug is still a potent and highly addictive opiate.
 Although pharmaceutical companies have taken steps to reduce addiction risk and prevent people from misusing this prescription drug, it still poses a threat.
 No one starts using prescription painkillers with the intention of becoming addicted, but it can happen very quickly, even when using them as prescribed.
-However, OxyContin addiction is treatable and help starts by finding a detox program like New Start Recovery.
+However, OxyContin addiction is treatable, and help starts by finding a detox program like New Start Recovery.
 Our substance abuse treatment program can help individuals begin to heal from the disease of addiction.

 Understanding OxyContin Addiction

 Oxycodone is a semi-synthetic opiate painkiller.
-It is the basis for prescription drugs such as OxyContin, which is typically prescribed for pain relief after major surgery, injury or illness.
+It is the basis for prescription drugs such as OxyContin, typically prescribed for pain relief after major surgery, injury, or illness.
 For those who suffer from severe pain, OxyContin can help take the edge off while they recover.
 But the danger comes with prolonged use.
-The body begins to build a tolerance to the drug and higher amounts are needed to achieve the same results.
+The body begins to build a tolerance to the drug, and higher amounts are needed to achieve the same results.
 This can quickly spiral into addiction.

-OxyContin is provided as a pill form, but some people crush it up and either snort or inject it to get a faster high.
-This can be very dangerous as it leads to risk of infection, organ damage and overdose.
+OxyContin is provided as a pill form, but some people crush it up and snort or inject it to get a faster high.
+This can be very dangerous as it leads to risk of infection, organ damage, and overdose.

 How Addictive is OxyContin?

 Much like heroin, another opioid, OxyContin is highly addictive.
-It essentially rewires how the brain perceives not only pain, but also pleasure and reward.
+It essentially rewires how the brain perceives not only pain but also pleasure and reward.
 The drug binds to pain receptors in the brain and can produce a feeling of euphoria.
-OxyContin is a time-release formula, but as the body builds up a tolerance or the drug is misused, people often take it more frequently and in higher doses.
-When it is chewed or crushed, this releases the drug into the blood stream faster, but can also exacerbate side effects such as slowed heart rate, shallow breathing, dizziness, nausea, vomiting and loss of consciousness.
+OxyContin is a time-release formula, but as the body builds up a tolerance or misuses the drug, people often take it more frequently and in higher doses.
+When chewed or crushed, this releases the drug into the bloodstream faster but can also exacerbate side effects such as slowed heart rate, shallow breathing, dizziness, nausea, vomiting and loss of consciousness.
 If left untreated, this can be fatal.

 When used as directed and under the supervision of a physician, this can help reduce addiction risk, but it does not eliminate it.
 Should addiction develop, undergoing drug detox at a facility like New Start Recovery and then entering a drug rehab program can help people to get on the road to recovery.